ffund/intro-ml-tss21/syllabus/schedule-online.md

 This is a 3-credit course.
 During a fall or spring semester, the average student should spend at least 3 hours/week/credit → 9 hours/week for a 3 credit course.
 A typical week will include:

- - pre-lecture reading/activity (some weeks) or study time (30-60 minutes)
+ - pre-lecture reading/activity (some weeks) or study time (0.5-1 hours)
- - a "chalkboard lecture" about 120 minutes long
+ - a "chalkboard lecture" about 2-2.5 hours long
- - a "Colab lecture" video about 90-120 minutes long
+ - a "Colab lecture" video about 1.5 hours long
  - a homework problem set (estimated time: 1-2 hours)
- - a lab assignment (estimated time: 2-3 hours per week)
+ - a lab assignment (estimated time: 2-3 hours per week, i.e. about 6 or 7 hours per lab assignment)

 A student who is not very comfortable with the prerequisites may have to spend more time than the estimate above in order to do well.